andongluis/nlg-blog/docs/_posts/2019-11-19-Language-Modeling-post.md

 This article is significantly more believable and includes claims that match the headline, fake statistics to support the erroneous claim, quotes from fictional experts, and even appropriately uses acronyms.
 This took just a few seconds to generate, and when deployed at scale, these types of propaganda generators have to potential to overwhelm peoples' newsfeeds.
 When coupled with targeted advertising, the results could be disastrous as these articles drown out the actual facts in a sea of fake news noise.

-#### Detecting Propaganda
+#### Detecting Propaganda <a name="grover-detect-fake-news"></a>

 With the ability to automatically generate relatively believable propaganda articles quickly, it becomes critical that there is a way to automatically determine what is real and what is fake.
-To this end, the authors of this paper examined how to use Grover as a discriminator and compared its discriminative capabilities against other models including BERT [Devlin et al., 2019], GPT-2, and FastText [Joulin et al., 2017].
+To this end, the authors of this paper examined how to use Grover as a discriminator and compared its discriminative capabilities against other models including BERT (<a href="https://www.aclweb.org/anthology/N19-1423.pdf">Devlin et al., 2019</a>), GPT-2, and FastText (<a href="https://arxiv.org/pdf/1607.01759.pdf">Joulin et al., 2017</a>).

 They use two evaluations to determine the best model for discrimination.
 The first is the **unpaired setting**, in which the discriminator is given a single news article at a time, and must determine if it was written by a human or a machine.
 The second is the **paired setting**, in which the discriminator is given two news articles with the same metadata, one of which is written by a human and one which was written by a machine.
 The model must then determine which one has a higher probability of being written by a machine.
 The results were as follows: